Curvature-Constrained Vector Field for Motion Planning of Nonholonomic Robots: Introduction

-The theoretical contributions of this paper are outlined as follows: \begin{itemize} \item We construct a curvature-constrained vector field (CVF) with a stable limit cycle as the target positive limit set.
-A novel VF is proposed by partitioning the workspace and embedding the blended source, sink and vortex flow fields into different regions with conveniently tunable parameters.
-Moreover, we derive sufficient conditions ensuring that the CVF's integral curves have a prescribed curvature bound and serve as the reference trajectories converging to the limit cycle except at an isolated singular point.
-Compared with the dipole-like VF \cite{panagou2010dipole,he2025novel} with singular target position and curvature-constrained VF \cite{shivam2021curvature,pothen2017curvature}, this construction strategy reduces the effect of singularity during trajectory convergence, while allows for a flexible selection of CVF parameters, facilitating the co-design of CVF and control laws. \item We design novel control laws comprising the linear velocity with specified bounds adaptive to the planning objective and the saturated angular velocity, which ensures that the actual trajectory curvature is also bounded when tracking the CVF.
-To guarantee that the closed-loop system tracks the CVF under saturation of control inputs, we propose a state-dependent dynamic gain that responds to changes in the CVF.
+The theoretical contributions of this paper are summarized as follows: \begin{itemize} \item We construct a curvature-constrained vector field (CVF) with a stable limit cycle as the target positive limit set.
+A novel VF is proposed by partitioning the workspace and embedding the blended source, sink and vortex flows into different regions with conveniently tunable parameters.
+Moreover, we derive the sufficient condition ensuring that the CVF's integral curves have a prescribed curvature bound and serve as the reference trajectories converging to the limit cycle except at an isolated singular point.
+Compared with the dipole-like VF in \cite{panagou2010dipole,he2025novel} with singular target position and the curvature-constrained VF in \cite{shivam2021curvature,pothen2017curvature}, this construction strategy reduces the effect of singularity during trajectory convergence, while allowing a flexible selection of CVF parameters, facilitating the co-design of CVF and control laws. \item We design novel control laws comprising the linear velocity with specified bounds adaptive to the planning objective and the saturated angular velocity, which ensures that the actual trajectory curvature is also bounded when tracking the CVF.
+To guarantee that the closed-loop system tracks the CVF under saturation of angular velocity, we propose a state-dependent dynamic gain that responds to changes in the CVF.
 In this way, the orientation error between the robot and CVF is monotonically stabilized even when saturation occurs. \item We unify the co-design of CVF and control laws under curvature constraint by establishing an explicit condition on CVF's parameters, to guarantee the existence of control inputs that track the CVF.
 This condition reveals the intrinsic coupling between the CVF and control laws under curvature constraint, and limits the orientation changing rate of CVF by allocating sufficient space in the blending regions of flow fields for a gradual transition.
-Based on above results, we prove that the closed-loop system almost globally converges to the target positive limit set with bounded trajectory curvature. \end{itemize}
+Based on above results, we prove that the closed-loop system almost globally converges to the target positive limit set with bounded trajectory curvature.